Updated on 1/11/2023

 We asked our Talkspace therapists what the most common phobias they see in their clients, they shared with us the following list of phobias and how to help alleviate them.

-Read on to discover and learn about them.
+Read on to discover and learn more about this phobias list.

 Also known as Social Anxiety Disorder, social phobias are by far the most common fear or phobia our Talkspace therapists see in their clients.
 Social Anxiety Disorder makes everyday interactions challenging, stressful, and anxiety-provoking for its sufferers — therapy can often be a great help in working towards more confidence.